Wrongful Death of the Fetus or Newborn

 Liability for Wrongful Death of a Newborn Child or Fetus

-Liability for the wrongful death of a newborn child or a fetus (if your state allows this cause of action) can arise out of many circumstances.
+Liability for the wrongful death of an unborn child or newborn child cause of action can arise out of many circumstances.
 One way that a party may face liability is in the context of a birth injury.
-A birth injury generally occurs during the labor and delivery process.
-Birth injuries often arise out of following types of situations:

-- A doctor or pharmacist prescribes a pregnant woman drugs that result in harm to the fetus or child.
+- A doctor or pharmacist prescribes a pregnant woman drugs that result in harm to the fetus or child

 Why File a Wrongful Death Lawsuit?